-The best way to beat a narcissist, is to no longer play their games, no longer playing their games is no reactions, sounds simple, yet as most of us who’ve had dealings with these kinds of people, understand it’s not always that straight forward.
+2. Limited contact and learning about the disorder, limited communication, see the games for what they are and no longer play, no longer playing their games is no reactions, sounds simple, yet as most of us who’ve had dealings with these kinds of people, understand it’s not always that straight forward.

-A narcissist is highly skilled at taking your thoughts away from you, and planting those seeds of self-doubt in your mind, then using your emotions against you to let those self-doubt thoughts grow within your own subconscious, to the point where you’re no longer being controlled by you rational thinking, your emotional thinking is leading you, and a narcissist knows exactly how to pull your emotions out negatively, from you feeling guilty for not helping them, or reacting to feeling frustrated that they will just not listen to reason, from feeling anxiety when around them, to feeling hopelessly depressed, from feeling fearful of what they might do next to feeling overwhelmed within life itself.
+When we don’t understand what they do a narcissist is highly skilled at taking our thoughts away from us and planting those seeds of doubt, then through many manipulative means such as gaslighting, helping those seeds of self-doubt grow, by then using your own thoughts against us, by playing games then provoking our emotions within us then telling us that ”we’re insecure, we’re jealous, we’re too sensitive, can you not take a joke.” and they keep planting those seeds of self-doubt in our mind, so by using our perfectly normal emotional reactions to their toxic behaviour against us to let those self-doubt thoughts grow within our own subconscious, to the point where you’re no longer being controlled by you rational thinking, your emotional thinking is leading you, and we no longer trust our own emotions, the narcissist knows exactly how to pull your emotions out negatively, from making you feel guilty for not helping them, feeling obligated to doing things you wouldn’t usually do for them or because you reacted towards them, to feeling frustrated that they will just not listen to reason, from feeling anxiety when around them, to feeling hopelessly depressed, from feeling fearful of what they might do next to feeling overwhelmed within life itself, questioning your feelings.

-Imagine you’re watching them on tv.
-Watch their body language and facial expression.
-Ask yourself “How is the narcissist trying to get me to react?”
+Asking yourself. ”How is the narcissist trying to get me to react?”
 Or ” How are they trying to use my thoughts and feelings against me.”
-Then do not react, by not reacting, you’ll leave them powerless.
+Then do not react.
+By not reacting, you’ll leave them powerless.
 You can then watch and observe them go into all the other manipulation forms they use.
 Again observe them.

 When you can practice observing and not absorbing, observe what they do.
 Watch how manipulative they indeed are, how incapable the narcissist is to continue with manipulation when you don’t react when you no longer play.

-With a narcissist, with how they manipulate they gain control, by pulling you deeper and deeper into their games.
+With narcissism, they manipulate and gain control by pulling you deeper and deeper into their games.